thmzlt/asmo/README.md

 from the project directory.
 You be put in an isolated shell with all dependencies installed.

-_[To start the infrastructure and communicate with AWS, you will need to authenticate with the AWS CLI tool, so Asmo can use its credentials (in `~/.aws`).
-The AWS CLI tool is available in the Nix shell.]_
+_To start the infrastructure and communicate with AWS, you will need to authenticate with the AWS CLI tool, so Asmo can use its credentials (in `~/.aws`).
+The AWS CLI tool is available in the Nix shell._

 From the Nix shell, run the following commands:

 1. `terraform init` to set up the terraform tool using the providers installed by Nix
-- `terrafrom apply` to create the infrastructure resources (S3 buckets and MySQL database)
+2. `terrafrom apply` to create the infrastructure resources (S3 buckets and MySQL database)
-- `mix deps.get` to download the Elixir dependencies used by the project
+3. `mix deps.get` to download the Elixir dependencies used by the project
-- `mix reset_table` to create an assets table in the database
+4. `mix reset_table` to create an assets table in the database

-You should not be ready to give it a try.
-First, populate some asssets with the following command:
+You should now be ready to give it a try.
+First, populate some assets with the following command:

 ```
 $ mix populate [number_of_assets] [offset of the first id]